HDFGroup/hsds/docs/kubernetes_install_azure.md

 Run: `kubectl get secrets` to verify the secrets have been created.

-## Create Kubernetes ConfigMaps
+## Create RBAC role

-Kubernetes ConfigMaps are used to store settings that are specific to your HSDS deployment.

-Review the contents of **admin/config/config.yml** and create the file **admin/config/override.yml** for any keys where you don't wish to use the default value.
-Values that you will most certainly want to override are:

-- bucket_name # set to the name of the Azure Blob container you will be using

-Run the make_config map script to store the yaml settings as Kubernetes ConnfigMaps: `admin/kubernetes/k8s_make_configmap.sh`

-## Deploy HSDS to AKS

-If you need to build and deploy a custom HSDS image (e.g. you have made changes to the HSDS code), first build and deploy the code to ACR as described in section "Building a docker image and deploying to ACR" below.
-Otherwise, the standard image from docker hub (<https://hub.docker.com/repository/docker/hdfgroup/hsds>) will be deployed.
+If you anticipate running more than one HSDS pod, you will need to cluster role bindings to allow pods to call the Kubernetes service to list running pods.
+This is to enable HSDS pods to delegate operations to other HSDS pods running in the same namespace and same app label.

-1. Create RBAC roles: `kubectl create -f k8s_rbac.yml`
+1. Run: `kubectl create -f k8s_rbac.yml`
     Note: if you plan to run HSDS in its own Kubernetes namespace, modify the namespace key of ClusterRoleBinding in k8s_rbac.yml from "default" to your namespace.

+## Create Kubernetes service for HSDS

-2. Create HSDS service on the AKS cluster: `$ kubectl apply -f k8s_service_lb_azure.yml`
+1. Create HSDS service on the AKS cluster: `$ kubectl apply -f k8s_service_lb_azure.yml`
-3. This will create an external load balancer with an http endpoint with a public-ip.
+2. This will create an external load balancer with an http endpoint with a public-ip.
-    Use kubectl to get the public-ip of the hsds service: `$kubectl get service` You should see an entry similar to:
+    Use kubectl to get the public-ip of the hsds service: `$ kubectl get service` You should see an entry similar to:

         NAME    TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)        AGE